kephin/Building-tools_webpack/readme.md

 In the module base of world, rather than having a few very large files in JavaScript, we tend to have many small files.

-:+1: *Benefits*: It's more clear where code locates in our project
+:+1: *Benefits*: It's more clear where code locates in our project.

 :-1: *Problems*:
-- Load order: We need to make sure the order of our code executed
+- Load order: We need to make sure the order of our code executed.
-- Performance: Having many JavaScript files and loading them over HTTP connection is considered a bad idea in performance standpoint
+- Performance: Having many JavaScript files and loading them over HTTP connection is considered a bad idea in performance standpoint.

 The purpose of webpack is to take a big collection of tiny JavaScript modules and merge them into one big JavaScript file.
 Also ensuring each module is executing in the correct order.